-The mill and estates have kept an up to date list of legal requirements.
-As a group, the company has own mechanism to ensure all relevant legal requirements are complied.
+The Mill and Estates have kept an up to date list of legal requirements.
+Company has owned mechanism to ensure all relevant legal requirements are comply.
 I.e. document of Mechanism on Tracking of Law Changes which includes list of laws, regulation reference, permit and license to manage.
-In addition, each operation has a list of licenses showing the expiry dates.
-Based on this information, the administration officer renews the permits and licenses.
-Inspection of a sample of licenses and permits confirmed all valid. i.e. MPOB licenses are valid (Chersonese mill No. 533667104000 expiry 31/10/2013; Kalumpong estate No. 542021011000 expiry 31/8/2013; Holyrood estate No. 535944011000 expiring in 31/1/2013), DOE permit valid until 30/6/2013 (No. 000444), Energy Commission Registration (No. 90205) valid until 20/11/2012.
-Mill personnel such as boilerman, chargeman, engine drivers and engineers have competency certificates and clinic assistant registered (No. P1219).
-Recent evaluation of compliance was carried out on 19/7/12.
-Report shows compliance found.
-List of all applicable laws are kept in file OSHE/04/5.2.4 as a on-site reference.
+In addition, each operation has a List of Licenses showing the expiry dates.
+Inspection of a sample of licenses and permits confirmed all valid. i.e. MPOB license valid until 31/5/2013 and DOE permit valid until 30/6/2013.